Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 ```

 To migrate to RTL, simply import `react_testing_library` (namespaced as `rtl`) and replace the current render method with `rtl.render`.
-The tests above all translate to the same test in RTL:
+The three tests above all translate to the same test in RTL:

 ```dart
 import 'package:over_react/over_react.dart';